pastimee/pastimee/README.md

 Velocity - A paid minecraft utility mod for anarchy servers.
 The client is paid and public, more info can be found here: https://discord.gg/4N9Pq3m

-Various AI projects in python - Some projects that recquire basic machine learning and artificial intelligence, done completley in python.
+Various AI projects in python - Some projects that recquire basic machine learning and artificial intelligence, done completely in python.

 ### Stats